lzm470445107/ReKognition_iOS_SDK/README.md

 The ReKo SDK example:
 ===============================
+This demo allows you to perform the following tasks:
 <ol>
 <li> Select a photo from the album or take a picture using the camera; </li>